BYLAWS

 B. Be empowered to call special meetings.

-C. Appoint standing committees on Conservation, Membership, Publicity, Finance Committee and such other ad hoc committees as may be deemed necessary to serve during his term of office.
+C. Appoint standing committees on Conservation, Membership, Finance Committee and such other ad hoc committees as may be deemed necessary to serve during their term of office.

 D. Be an ex-officio member of all committees.

-E. Appoint the Librarian, subject to the approval of the Board.
+E. Appoint the Electronic and Media Coordinator, subject to the approval of the Board.

 F. Appoint a nominating committee for next year's officers and directors.